hksulGithub/kFinanceData/README.md

 #### Getting the List of Offered codes - Futures and Options

-- Example: Get the list of Futures and options
+- Example: Get the list of Futures and options ...
- - Matures in June
+  - That matures in June
   - Is a Call option or a Put option on KOSPI200 index
   - And the Expiration price is between 290 and 330
 ```

 expirationMonthString = "06" # June Maturity